adriand/cog/README.md

 selected one, you'd be able to work with that person specifically.
 The general gist of this would be the standard index, show, new, edit, delete functionality, as in web apps.

+I need to come up with a better overall pattern for this.
+Let's imagine this working like an IOS app.
+From the main menu (tabs), you would select People.
+At this point you would be presented with a List of people.
+You would also have the ability to Find people, and the ability to create a New person.

+From the List (or via Find, which just displays a narrowed list), you would be able to select a single person, who would then be Shown.
+From Showing the person, you would be able to Edit the person, Delete the person, and Associate the person with a place.

+To relate this back to this program, this is the structure:

+  Main Menu - People, Places
+    People
+      List (offers select by ID)
+        Show (via select by ID)
+          Edit
+          Delete
+          Associate
+      Find -> List, but narrower
+      New

+This brings up the need for some kind of architecture.
+MVC is overkill for this, since there is little in the way of "views".
+Instead, I will call my architecture the "interaction / entity" architecture.
+Interactions handle displaying menus, retrieving user input, and taking action based on interaction with the user (they are thus like a combination of views and controllers).

+Entities are the individual thing (e.g. a person) and collections of those things (e.g. people).

+I'm going to proceed by setting up folders that handle this distinction.
+The structure should be:

+  /
+    interactions
+      home
+      people
+      places
+    entities
+      person
+      place

 Iteration 3:
 * delete a person
 * delete a place